 Detect rugpulls and honeypots from Claude Desktop

 Claude Desktop natively speaks the Model Context Protocol.
 Once Hive's MCP server is registered, Claude can call get_token_security and detect_rugpull on any contract address — pulling honeypot logic checks, owner mint permissions, LP-lock status, and a derived risk score from GoPlus before recommending a swap.
-The two-tool flow takes one user prompt and one MCP round-trip; agents using single-provider MCPs (CoinGecko MCP, Moralis Cortex) cannot run this check because they don't expose security tools.
-The result is grounded — every response includes a fetched_at timestamp — so Claude is reasoning over real on-chain state, not training-cutoff data.
+The flow can run from one user prompt through a short MCP tool sequence; agents using single-provider MCPs (CoinGecko MCP, Moralis Cortex) cannot run this check because they don't expose security tools.
+The result is grounded in runtime data with freshness metadata when the provider returns it, so Claude is reasoning over current on-chain state rather than training-cutoff data alone.

 Hive tools used